 Splitting a Job into Tasks (Array Jobs)

-To run many instances of the same job, use the arrayrun command.
-This is useful if you have a lot of data-sets which you want to process in the same way with the same job-script. arrayrun works very similarly to mpirun:
+To run many instances of the same job, use the --array switch to sbatch.
+This is useful if you have a lot of data-sets which you want to process in the same way with the same job-script:

-It is possible to specify the TASK_IDs in other ways than from-to: it can be a single number, a range (from-to), a range with a step size (from-to:step), or a comma separated list of these.
+It is possible to specify the task ids in other ways than from-to: it can be a single number, a range (from-to), a range with a step size (from-to:step), or a comma separated list of these.
+Finally, adding %max at the end of the specification puts a limit on how many tasks will be allowed to run at the same time.
 A couple of examples:

 Note: spaces, decimal numbers or negative numbers are not allowed.

 The instances of an array job are independent, they have their own $SCRATCH and are treated like separate jobs.
+(This means that they count against the limit of the total number of jobs a user can have in the job queue, currently 400.)
 You may also specify a parallel environment in array-jobs, so that each instance gets e.g. 8 processors.
-If the job script running arrayrun is cancelled, all instances of the array job will also be cancelled.
+To cancel all tasks of an array job, cancel the jobid that is returned by the sbatch command.

 An extended example: